Rebirthed-100/OSC-DL-Mass-Downloader/README.md

 8. Delete all the zips when finished.
 Select every folder (dont worry about the insides) and drag it into your USB/SD card, where the apps folder is.
 Put it IN the apps folder. (see image)
    <img width="661" height="424" alt="image" src="https://github.com/user-attachments/assets/ff7a8bee-a2c8-4a8f-af53-ba1a0296ba0f" />
 9. you should be good to go, lmk if anything changes and i'll fix it
+# ermmm tags
+oscdl mass download, oscdl download all, oscdl get all, open shop channel mass download, open shop channel download all, open shop channel get all listen i have to okay it spreads more for the people that need it